dev-build-deploy/commit-it/README.md

 * Simple to use
 * Retrieving commit messages from your git objects or provided string
-* Validate the commit message against the [Conventional Commits specification]
+* Validate the commit message against the [(Extended) Conventional Commits specification]

 ## Basic Usage